busbud/firely/README.md

 ### CodeBlock

-Now I need to do an XP that will change the text of a button.
+Now I need to build out an XP that will change the text of a button.

 ```java
 Firely.codeBlock(Remote.Experiment.XP_BUTTON)